openhab/openhabian/docs/openhabian.md

 ## Features

-Out of the box, the openHABian image provides lots of useful Linux tools:
+The openHABian image provides lots of useful Linux tools out of the box:

--   Hassle-free setup without a display or keyboard, connected via Ethernet or [Wi-Fi](#wi-fi-based-setup-notes)
+-   Fully automated hassle-free setup without a need for a display or keyboard, connected via Ethernet or [Wi-Fi](#wi-fi-based-setup-notes)
 -   All versions of openHAB to select from, including the latest stable one as the default
--   OpenJDK 11 or 17
+-   several Java options
 -   [openHABian Configuration Tool](#openhabian-configuration-tool) including updater functionality
 -   [SD card mirroring](openhabian.md#SD-mirroring) and [Amanda Backup](openhabian-amanda.md) to boost system availability
 -   Web based openHAB Log Viewer (based on [frontail](https://github.com/mthenw/frontail))